Liédson

-Liédson da Silva Muniz (born 17 December 1977), known simply as Liédson, is a former footballer who played as a striker.
+Liédson da Silva Muniz (born 17 December 1977), known simply as Liédson, is a former professional footballer who played as a striker.

 Nicknamed Levezinho ("Slender one") due to his light frame (63 kg), he spent the bulk of his professional career in Portugal representing Sporting CP, scoring nearly 120 goals in more than 200 competitive matches, winning four major titles with the club and helping it to four Champions League participations.

 Born in Brazil, Liédson became a Portuguese citizen in 2009 and appeared with the national team at the 2010 World Cup, already in his 30s.

 Club career

 Early years

 Born in Cairu, Bahia, Liédson started his professional career at Coritiba Foot Ball Club, aged 22.
 Before that he played amateur football on weekends, working at a supermarket during the week.

 Liédson continued his career at Clube de Regatas do Flamengo and Sport Club Corinthians Paulista, traditional big clubs at Rio de Janeiro and São Paulo respectively, with relative individual success.